-This is the fourth article in my series on why we removed all managers at Treehouse.
+This is the fifth article in my series on why we removed all managers at Treehouse.
 Here are the other articles …

 - Part 1